oliviaweng/acaweb/content/about.md

 I'm Olivia.
 I'm a third-year PhD student in Computer Science working with Professor [Ryan Kastner][1] at UC San Diego.
 My research focuses on using hardware/software co-design to create efficient, fault-tolerant computer architectures for machine learning.
-My work is supported by a NSF Graduate Research Fellowship.
+My work is supported by an NSF Graduate Research Fellowship.

 Before coming to UCSD, I received my BS in Computer Science at the University of Chicago, where I worked with Professor [Yanjing Li][2] on mitigating cache side-channel attacks while maintaining cache performance and Professor [Andrew A. Chien][3] on integrating SSD latency predictors into cloud systems via hardware accelerators.